eg538/3DTicTacToe/README.md

 This game is a Cornell University CS 3110 final project.

-##Installation
+## Installation

 This game requires OCaml and opam, OCaml Graphics and Camlimages.
 If OCaml and opam are not installed, please click this link and follow the listed instructions: http://www.cs.cornell.edu/courses/cs3110/2018sp/install.html

 X11/XQuartz are also needed for Graphics support.
 If homebrew is installed, it can be installed by running

-'brew install Caskroom/cask/xquartz'
+`brew install Caskroom/cask/xquartz`
-'brew reinstall ocaml --with-x11'
+`brew reinstall ocaml --with-x11`

 Then, map opam to use the system installation by running

-'opam switch sys'
+`opam switch sys`

 Then run

-'eval opam config env'
+`eval opam config env`

 In order to install the Graphics module and CamlImages, run

-'opam install graphics'
+`opam install graphics`
-'opam install camlimages'
+`opam install camlimages`

 *********** Sheetal here ****************

-##Running the game
+## Running the game

-###Starting the game
+### Starting the game

-Run 'make play' in order to launch the GUI and begin playing the game.
+Run `make play` in order to launch the GUI and begin playing the game.
 The first screen will detail the rules of the game.
 Click anywhere in order to continue and a welcome screen should appear.
-If you wish to only compile, run 'make compile'.
+If you wish to only compile, run `make compile`.

-###Welcome screen
+### Welcome screen

 One the welcome screen there will be option for three things:
 * Level